Radial Duality Part II: Applications and Algorithms

-Now we generalize our previous example from Section~\ref{sec:qp-example} where we saw that any nonconcave quadratic program with a compact polyhedral feasible region could be rescaled for our radial duality to apply.
+{\it Optimization over Compact Sets.} Now we generalize our previous example from Section~\ref{sec:qp-example} where we saw that any nonconcave quadratic program with a compact polyhedral feasible region could be rescaled for our radial duality to apply.
 Consider maximizing any continuously differentiable function $f$ over a compact set $S$ that is star-convex w.r.t.~the origin.
 Supposing $f(0)>0$, this is equivalent to the following maximization problem of the primal form~\eqref{eq:base-problem}

 for any $\lambda>0$.
-We can check when this objective is strictly upper radial (and so our duality holds) by considering whether its perspective function is strictly increasing on its domain:
+We check when this objective is strictly upper radial by considering whether its perspective function is strictly increasing on its domain: